sblandford/WifiTranslationHub/README.md

 Go to http://localhost:8080/admin.html to see the admin interface.
 Then press the QR/URL button to discover the web address to use by devices to access the player.

+##### Important:
+It is _essential_ that the domain name "xlation.lan" resolves to the IP of the WifiTranslationHub server for the Android App to work with the hub.
+This may be set up in the DNS server settings local LAN gateway/router.

 See the docs folder for more information